amunategui/amunategui.github.io/_posts/2014-10-08-sparse-matrix-glmnet.md

 ## [13,] . . . . .  .  .  .
 42  .
 ## [14,] . . . . .  .  .  .  .
 49
 ```
-And here he finally get a sense of its efficiency, it only retains non-zero values!
+And here we finally get a sense of its efficiency, it only retains the non-zero values!

 **GLMNET package**<BR>
-The help files describes the ``GLMNET`` package as a package containing 'extremely efficient procedures for fitting lasso or elastic-net regularization for linear regression, logistic and multinomial regression models, poisson regression and the Cox model and more (from the help files).'  http://cran.r-project.org/web/packages/glmnet/index.html
+The help files describes the ``GLMNET`` package as a package containing 'extremely efficient procedures for fitting lasso or elastic-net regularization for linear regression, logistic and multinomial regression models, poisson regression and the Cox model and more (<a href="http://cran.r-project.org/web/packages/glmnet/index.html" target="_blank">from the help files</a>).

-Unfortunately in R, few models support sparse matrices besides **GLMNET** (that I know of) therefore in modeling with R, when one talks about sparse matrices it is usually followed by GLMNET.
+Unfortunately in R, few models support sparse matrices besides **GLMNET** (that I know of) therefore in conversations about modeling with R, when the subject of sparse matrices comes up, it is usually followed by the ``glmnet`` model.

-Let's start by splitting our ``some_dataframe`` in two parts: a 2/3 portion that will become our training data set and a 1/3 portion for our testing data set (always set the ``seed`` so random draws can be reproduced):
+Let's start by splitting our ``some_dataframe`` in two parts: a 2/3 portion that will become our training data set and a 1/3 portion for our testing data set (always set the ``seed`` so random draws are reproducible):

 ```r
 set.seed(2)